DottChen/DottChen/README.md

 🍎 Keeping an eye on The Fruit Company.

-👓 Passionate about the future of AR.of AR.
+👓 Passionate about the future of AR.